-- 106. The aforementioned acts constitute acts of offering and placing on the market, which are reserved to the Claimant pursuant to Art.
-25 (a) UPCA.
-Due to insufficient denial, it is has to be held to be true that the Defendants also committed the acts of importing and using in the meaning of Art.
-25 (a) UPCA (R. 171.2 RoP).
-In the statement of claim, the Claimant alleged that the Defendants are responsible for importing, using and storing the contested embodiments (SoC, para.
-262).
-The Claimant had good reason to do so, because the Defendants undisputedly offer and sell the contested embodiment in their home country in their capacity as distributor for Kuvings products.
-Against this background, the assumption that such defendant also uses the contested embodiment (at least for test or demonstration purposes) and imports and stores the contested embodiment for the purpose of offering, placing on the markets and using is justified.
-The fact that Defendant 1 is designated as importer on the CE mark of the test purchase (exhibit P21) does not exclude that Defendant 2 takes part in the process of importing by at least ordering and receiving the products destined for its business activity according to a pre-determined cooperation with Defendant 1 and Defendant's 1 parent company NUC Electronics Co., Ltd. Therefore, the Defendants would have been obliged to specifically contest that they carry out the aforementioned acts, which they failed to do.
-The objection of lack of substance or evidence on Claimant's part is no denial of the allegation.
-By stating that they do not "actually use" the contested embodiment (SoD, para.
-362), because they only sell it and do not operate cafés or restaurants (Rejoinder, para.
-210), the Defendants do not specifically contest either.
-The statement does not make sufficiently clear that they wish to state that they never used the product for test or demonstration purposes either as Claimant suggested in its Reply. - 107.
-Contrary to Claimant, infringing acts committed in France and Germany respectively do not suffice to extend the remedies sought to other UPCA member states.
+- 110. Due to insufficient denial, it is has to be held to be true that the supporting acts encompass the support of offering, placing on the market and using as well as storing and importing for those purposes (R. 171.2 RoP).
+Since NUC Electronic Europe GmbH and Warmcook offer and sell the contested embodiment within the territory of an UPCA member state, Claimant's assumption that such distributors also use the contested embodiment (at least for test or demonstration purposes) and import and store the contested embodiment for the purpose of offering, placing on the markets and using is regularly justified.
+NUC Electronic Europe GmbH is even designated as importer on the CE mark of the test purchase (exhibit P21), which, however, does not exclude other parties being involved in the import process.
+Therefore, Defendant should have specifically contested that its distributors carry out the aforementioned acts within the relevant UPC territory or that Defendant has to be aware of such acts.
+The objection of lack of substance or evidence is no denial of the allegation, let alone specific contesting of facts as required by R. 171.2 RoP. - 111.
+Contrary to Claimant, infringing acts with regard to France and Germany respectively do not suffice to extend the remedies sought to other UPCA member state.
 Art.
 34 UPCA is no provision of substantive law.
 This follows from its wording and its systematic position in Chapter VI "International jurisdiction and competence" of the UPCA.
-With regard to traditional European bundle patents, the UPCA only harmonizes the substantive national law, but does not create a new international patent with unitary effect.
+With regard to traditional European bundle patents, the UPCA only harmonizes the substantive national law, but does not create a new patent right with unitary effect.
 Thus, Art.
 34 does not extend the territorial scope of the remedies to other relevant UPCA member states once an infringement is established for one member state only, but relates to the scope of the effect of the decisions (different opinion Tilmann/Plassmann/v.
 Falck/Dorn, EPGÜ Art.
 34 mn.
 20 et seqq.).